 Currency of the Weekly Art Show – This post starts off describing math as a “soul crushing experience” for artistically creative students with teachers “forcing repetitive routines where there’s no margin for creativity.”
 Hardly the type of beginning one would expect for a blog carnival about math teachers at play, and hopefully the rest of the posts here will prove the incredible potential for creative fun during math, but moving beyond that slight towards math teachers, the post shares an idea for encouraging artists to interact with their math homework in a different way.

 Math story books are one way of making math fun.
 What are your favorite math story books?
-Caroline Mukisa shares her list of favorites here at Math Story Books to Help Build Your Child’s Love of Math.
-Becky’s list of 10 math books at the blog This Reading Mama includes some overlap and some different books.
+Check out Becky’s list of 10 math books at the blog This Reading Mama.
 Another list of mathematical chapter books was put together by Erica at What Do We Do All Day.

 Crystal Wagner writes about the importance of manipulatives for both younger and older students.
 Her blog includes Amazon links to manipulatives you can buy.
 Other bloggers wrote about manipulatives you might have at home already or about making use of chance opportunities.
 Julie was inspired to use a rope ladder for an Active Patterning Activity.
 In Place Value Fun a homeschooler describes the math her four year old is exploring with the the Math You See curriculum, playdough, beads and marshmallows.
 Multiplication towers can be built with beads, lego or modeled on minecraft.